darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 subtitle: Detecting Mimikatz & other Suspicious LSASS Access
 ---

+# Chasing down PowershellMafia
 In the first of my tales we will analyze the behaviour of tools that need to read from Lsass.exe process' memory in order to steal valuable credential information.
 For this, we will begin with Mimikatz, as it's quite renowned and we all like [gentilkiwi](https://github.com/gentilkiwi/mimikatz/wiki)!
-We will investigate Mimikatz' behaviour whilst running as a standalone executable and whilst running from memory (fileless scenario).
+We will investigate Mimikatz' behaviour whilst running as a standalone executable and whilst running from memory (fileless scenario).</br>
 After a sweep of the artifacts that are observable using standard Windows/Sysmon logs, we will detonate Mimikatz and analize its memory traces using Volatility to evaluate if we can find any markers that will allow us to create other Yara/SIEM rules.
-Finally, the goal is to run other credential dumping tools and attempt to identify any commonalities that could provide for a more abstract IOC.
+Finally, the goal is to run other credential dumping tools and attempt to identify any commonalities that could provide for a more abstract IOC.</br>
+Our end goal: to develop detection artifacts (IOCs, Correlation Rules, Other Signatures, etc.) that would allow us to capture most of the tricks used by the wizards of powershellmafia.
+Terrible things wait for us ahead, are you brave enough?

 # Threat Profile
 For the purposes of starting a classification of the threats that will be explored in these series, let's begin with a rough categorization scheme that will evolve into a more complete threat ontology framework.